jostylr/mathpebbles/src/common.md

 ## Typed Input

-This creates a Var that is displayed in a span by default and, when selected/clicked, it transforms into an input depending on type.
-The main two types are real and complex.
-The real is a linear scale whose scale can be easily changed.
-The complex is a planar scale choice whose underlying scale.
+This creates a Var that is displayed in a span by default and, when selected/clicked, it adds a bottom element to the page for the input.

+We will have various different types, but primarily a real and complex type being used.

 Other types include discrete (basically normal range element), set/sequence (basically select option, maybe a slider for the sequence exploration), and